math-a3k/django-ai/docs/apps/examples.rst

 For implementing the recording, SmartDjango had to update both front-end and back-end parts of the application.

-In the front-end, the base template of the interested pages was updated to include the neccesary Javascript to measure the time spent on the page and then unobtrusively POST it to the back-end, where the implemented Metrics Pipeline executes all the code that calculates and store the metrics away from the user's "navigation" request cycle:
+In the front-end, the base template of the interested pages was updated to include the necessary Javascript to measure the time spent on the page and then unobtrusively POST it to the back-end, where the implemented Metrics Pipeline executes all the code that calculates and store the metrics away from the user's "navigation" request cycle:

 .. _examples_process_metrics: